calebomusic/calebomusic.github.io/_posts/2017-07-01-optimistic-updating.md

 ```javascript
 updateTodo(action.todo, successfulUpdate, revertOnError);
 ```
-Or this using promises something like this:
+Or, using promises, something like this:
 ```javascript
 updateTodo().then((todo) => successfulUpdate(todo)).catch((todo) => revertOnError(todo))
 ```